GamH5/awesome-html5-games/README.md

 ## ??
 Related Open-Source Projects

-- [photonstorm/phaser](https://github.com/photonstorm/phaser) 每 A fast, free and fun open source framework for Canvas and WebGL powered browser games.
+- [photonstorm/phaser](https://github.com/photonstorm/phaser) 穡C A fast, free and fun open source framework for Canvas and WebGL powered browser games.
-- [playcanvas/engine](https://github.com/playcanvas/engine) 每 The open-source game engine for building HTML5 games and apps.
+- [playcanvas/engine](https://github.com/playcanvas/engine) 穡C The open-source game engine for building HTML5 games and apps.
-- [babylonjs/babylon.js](https://github.com/BabylonJS/Babylon.js) 每 Powerful 3D game engine for HTML5 and WebGL.
+- [babylonjs/babylon.js](https://github.com/BabylonJS/Babylon.js) 穡C Powerful 3D game engine for HTML5 and WebGL.

 > The games listed above were built using or inspired by these awesome tools.